NathanaelA/nativescript-liveedit/README.md

 ##### Parameters
 * Page - this is the page that the model is related too.
 * Model - this is the model that relates to the page

+#### ignoreFile(Page)
+##### Parameters
+* Page - this is the file to totally ignored for sending as updates.
+You can call this multiple times and it will just add it to a list of files to ignore.

+#### restartFile(Page)
+##### Parameters
+* Page - this is the file to cause the app on the client to restart.
+Please note you probably don't want to use this until I have page persistence working and deployed.
+This will restart the app; but the notes apply above how the app will reset the pages back to the original compiled pages.
+You can call this multiple times and it will just add it to a list of files to restart on.

 #### enabled(value)
 ##### Parameters